 1. Open Control Panel and navigate to Network and Internet-> Network and Sharing.

-3. Under the Network connections, right click on the network adaptor your have connected to and select properties.
+3. Under the Network connections, right-click on the network adaptor you have connected to and select properties.

 4. In the properties tab, select IPv4 and click the Properties button below.